 - Saint Michael’s College

 The following data is from the Office of Postsecondary Education using the Equity in Athletics Data Analysis Cutting Tool.
-The information is from 2018 so the division and conference may not be current for schools.
+The information is from 2019 so the division and conference may not be current for schools such as the University of California-San Diego.
 Check with the NCAA for the most recent listing of D2 baseball programs.
 All of this data can be found in the DIY College Rankings Baseball Spreadsheet which also includes test scores, acceptance rates, and financial aid information.

 D2 Baseball Schools Listing